 Instead of relying on such approximations, we can design and apply a true low-pass filter directly.
 A simple option is the Butterworth filter, with gain (complex transfer function magnitude) given by:

 where $\omega$ is frequency, $\omega_c$ is the ``cutoff" where power is halved, and $n$ is the filter order.
-This response, visualized in \autoref{fig:freq-responses}, is intended to stay as flat as possible in the passband, thereby introducing minimal distortion, desirable because distortion can corrupt derivative estimates.
-In contrast to the global Fourier-Spectral Method (\autoref{sec:fourier}), which can be used to perform ideal low-pass filtering by zeroing out higher modes prior to inverse transform, the Butterworth filter is local and can only achieve gradual cutoff.
-But as compensation for allowing attenuated high frequencies through, Butterworth filters are much more flexible, applicable to any signal, not only those that are periodic.
+This response, visualized in \autoref{fig:freq-responses}, is intended to stay as flat as possible in the passband, thereby introducing minimal distortion.
+In contrast to the global Fourier-Spectral Method (\autoref{sec:fourier}), which can be used as an ideal low-pass filter by zeroing out higher modes followed by inverse transforming, the Butterworth filter is local and can only achieve gradual cutoff.
+But as compensation, Butterworth filters are applicable to any signal, not only those that are periodic.